ariawisp/redwood/redwood-host-gpui/README.md

 # Redwood GPUI Host

 This module exposes Kotlin/Native bindings generated from the `gpui-uniffi` crate so Redwood widget factories and view hosts can drive a GPUI surface.
-It currently targets macOS (arm64/x64) builds.
+Builds are available for macOS (arm64/x64), Linux (x64/arm64), and Windows (x64).

 ## Getting Started